ovsky/ReWAMP/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability in REWAMP, please report it responsibly:
+If you discover a security vulnerability in ReWAMP, please report it responsibly:

 ### Preferred Method
 - Create a private security advisory on GitHub